rtfeldman/seamless-immutable/README.md

 1. All the methods that would normally mutate the data structures instead throw `ImmutableError`.
 2. All the methods that return a relevant value now return an immutable equivalent of that value.
 3. Attempting to reassign values to their elements (e.g. `foo[5] = bar`) will not work.
-It will throw a `TypeError` if [use strict](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is enabled, and will fail silently otherwise.
+Browsers other than Internet Explorer will throw a `TypeError` if [use strict](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is enabled, and in all other cases it will fail silently.
 4. A few additional methods have been added for convenience.

 For example: